Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 ### Online Forums

-If the users posts to any online forums, and its possible they may have posted at the time of the power event, these are worth checking.
+If the user(s) posts to any online forums, and its possible they may have posted at the time of the power event, these are worth checking.

 ### Social Media

-If the users post to any online forums, its worth checking those and trying to get to the data.
+If the users post to any social media accounts, even one's not public, its worth checking those and trying to get to the data.
 Unfortunately at the time of writing, some social media accounts have become inaccessible, making it impossible to tell if a device was online.

 ### Text Messages